strategineer/personal-website/content/books/2022-10-20/index.md

 ---
-title: "The Boulder: A Philosophy for Bouldering"
-authors: "Francis Sanzaro"
+authors: Francis Sanzaro
+books/tags:
+- non-fiction
 date: 2022-10-20
+params:
+  isbn13: '9780954877996'
 star_rating: 4
-books/tags:
-  - "non-fiction"
+title: 'The Boulder: A Philosophy for Bouldering'
 ---

 A collection of thoughts on the practice of bouldering, bringing it into